The mother of a 20-year-old man who tragically fell to his death paid a heart-breaking tribute to her son as a ‘beautiful free-loving spirit’.

 Once he even borrowed a pair of leggings from a family friend because he liked the bright colours, says Pam, smiling.

-He would play football, basketball, climb and cycle for hours on the Manor Estate playground, where Pam would keep an eye out from their flat balcony.
+He would play football, basketball, climb and cycle for hours on the Manor Estate playground, where Pam would keep an eye out from their nolvadex tamoxifen.

 “I was able to watch out for him, make sure he was alright.
 I’m a worrier, but all the time he used to tell me ‘don’t worry, mum, don’t worry,’” she says.